Kitware/VTK/Documentation/Doxygen/PythonWrappers.md

 * For `vtkRenderingVolume`, `import vtkRenderingVolumeOpenGL2`
 * For `vtkCharts`, `import vtkContextOpenGL2`

-## Obsolete VTK Import {#obsolete-import}
+## Classic VTK Import {#classic-import}

-There are many VTK programs that still use the old '`vtk`' module, instead of using the '`vtkmodules`' package introduced in VTK 8.2:
+There are many VTK programs that still import the '`vtk`' module, which has been available since VTK 4.0, rather than using the '`vtkmodules`' package that was introduced in VTK 8.2:

     import vtk

-Although this works, it is not recommended.
-The '`vtk`' module is only for backwards-compatibility and is, in fact, just the '`vtkmodules.all`' with a different name.
-Because of the details of how the renaming is done, the '`import vtk`' statement can confuse IDEs like PyCharm and make them unable to index the module.
-Instead, if you desire a module named '`vtk`', either for personal preference or a need for backwards compatibility, then use this:
+The advantage (and disadvantage) of this is that it imports everything.
+It requires just one import statement for all of VTK, but it can be slow because VTK has grown to be very large over the years.

+Also note that, between VTK 8.2 and VTK 9.2.5, the use of the `vtk` module would confuse the auto-completion features of IDEs such as PyCharm.
+This was fixed in VTK 9.2.6.
+For 9.2.5 and earlier, the following can be used:

     import vtkmodules.all as vtk

-This will make it clear to people who read your code that '`vtk`' is simply a different name for '`vtkmodules.all`'.
-It will also keep your IDE from becoming confused about what exactly the '`vtk`' module is.
+From the programmer's perspective, this is equivalent to '`import vtk`'.

 # VTK Classes and Objects {#classes-and-objects}